Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 ## Tuesday, March 1, 2022

 * The Medici family supported the rebuilding of the old monastery of San Marco for the Dominican Order, the sections added were a library, cloister room, bell tower, and alter piece.

+* Marsilio Ficino is credited for having coined the term "Platonic love".